A Brisbane City Icon

 Although I certainly won’t be converting to Catholicism, the rituals were fascinating to watch.
-If you have never experienced a Catholic service, I would recommend this beautiful building as a great place to soak up the traditions of a denomination that is nearly 2000 years old.
+If you have never experienced a Catholic service, I would recommend visiting St. Stephen’s, as this beautiful building as a great place to soak up the traditions of a denomination that is nearly 2000 years old.

 Catholic Church in South East Queensland: https://brisbanecatholic.org.au/